Preparing to Buy a Home for the First Time

 Offer Accepted

-• They will ask the buyer to provide:
+• We’ll ask the you to provide:

 • Current pay stubs and bank statements